Prototype definition guide

 action: remove

-hc_acl defines the list of 3 clauses that specify operations to modify the components distribution at hosts:
+hc_acl defines the list of three clauses that specify operations to modify the component distribution among hosts:

-• service — name of service to work with.
+service— name of a service to work with. -

-• component — name of component to work with.
+component— name of a component to work with. -

 There is a way to specify the Ansible version for the ansible script type actions via the venv optional statement.